 The average response rate for B2B brands survey emails is 12.4% (although in our research they ranged between 4.5% and 39.3%.).

 But it doesn’t have to be that way.
 At CustomerGauge, our clients are experiencing 60%+ response rates.
 One client, ICON Communication, is seeing a response rate of 100%.

 Improving your NPS response rate all starts with survey design.
 Here are our customer survey best practices using NPS.

 We’ve split this guide into two main parts:

-Section A: How do you create an effective NPS survey?
+Section A: How do you create and design an effective NPS survey?